 and sensitivity, accounting for 90.1% and 86.3% respectively.

-It appears clear that the utility of FTIR spectroscopy in the clinical environment, implemented with machine learning algorithms, could be an extremely valuable option in cancer research to obtain an early diagnosis and discover novel tumour biomarkers.
-A triage tool consisting in human blood serum analysis with ATR-FTIR spectroscopy, set in primary care, would help GPs in their referral decision process by providing a comprehensive biochemical panel indicating the eventual presence of tumours.
-ATR-FTIR spectroscopy of serum holds strong promise as a rapid, simple, non-invasive, sensitive, specific and cost-effective cancer diagnosis system [7], [23], [35].
+It is clear that the utility of FTIR spectroscopy in the clinical environment, implemented with machine learning algorithms, could be an extremely valuable option in cancer research to obtain an early diagnosis and discover novel tumour biomarkers.
+A triage tool consisting in human blood serum analysis with ATR-FTIR spectroscopy, set in primary care, would help GPs in their ‘decision to refer’ process by providing a comprehensive biochemical panel indicating the likely presence of tumours.
+ATR-FTIR spectroscopy of serum is a promising rapid, simple, non-invasive, sensitive, specific and cost-effective cancer diagnosis system [7], [23], [35].

 Pre-clinical Considerations

 As previously mentioned, one of the significant benefits of ATR-FTIR spectroscopy as a diagnostic platform is that the technique is reagent free, and therefore does not require extensive sample preparation steps that may otherwise introduce variation into the data.
-In overview, the sample preparation for serum spectroscopy can be considered as followed; (i) sample collection, (ii) sample storage, (iii) sample deposition, and finally, (iv) sample drying.
+In overview, the sample preparation for serum spectroscopy can be considered as follows; (i) sample collection, (ii) sample storage, (iii) sample deposition, and finally, (iv) sample drying.
 At each of these steps, however, there is still the possibility of introducing unwanted variance, and understanding these variances is key to developing a consistent and stable diagnostic tool.
 These pre-clinical considerations have been addressed in the developing literature in the field [45].

-Blood collection is a routine process that is largely standardised in clinical practice and research; however, small deviations to collection protocols can have significant impact on sample, and therefore quality of spectral data [25].
+Blood collection is a routine process that is largely standardised in clinical practice and research; however, small deviations to collection protocols can have an impact on each sample, and therefore the quality of spectral data [25].
 For blood plasma collection, a number of anticoagulants – including heparin and EDTA – are used in clinical practise in order to prevent blood clotting.
 It has been shown that the choice of anticoagulant is noticeable in the resultant infrared spectrum, which may conceal underlying biological information [46], [47].
 Whilst the use of serum may overcome this collection issue, other factors (e.g. diet) can also influence the spectral response; however, it is possible to quantitatively monitor the relative levels of dietary components such as glucose, lipids, and even alcohol, using ATR-FTIR spectroscopy and thus, general variance of these factors in the population may need to be considered in cancer diagnostics [48]–[50].

 Sample storage is critical with regards to spectral quality as well as logistically fitting into the potential cancer pathway.
 Typically, serum samples are allowed to clot, before being temporarily refrigerated at 4°C or frozen at -80°C for later use and long-term storage.
 The use of frozen samples is often unavoidable for retrospective clinical studies, but it has been suggested that freezing may be beneficial for uptake into the clinical pathway, as sample analysis is then less time dependent [23].
 Lovergne et al. presented that the largest spectral change in blood components was apparent between fresh and frozen samples, whereas subsequent freeze-thaw cycles had no further spectral impact [47].
 This information would suggest that working with frozen samples can be beneficial to sample processing, as well as sample stability.
 Further studies by these authors have also illustrated that long term storage of samples does not have significant impact on spectral output [45], [51].